lucamouchel/StockScreener/README.md

 # StockViewer Application
-## Monitor investments, portfolio or simply view stocks information in real time or in the past.
+## Monitor investments, portfolio or simply view stocks information from american markets in real time or in the past.

 ### Features
 - Home Page: